DJ LeMahieu Player Props: Yankees vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 20th-ranked team ERA across all MLB pitching staffs (4.46).
+- The Dodgers have the 21st-ranked team ERA across all league pitching staffs (4.45).

-- Kershaw (6-4) gets the starting nod for the Dodgers in his 12th start of the season.
-He has a 3.32 ERA in 62 1/3 innings pitched, with 75 strikeouts.
+- Grove (0-1) takes the mound for the Dodgers in his fifth start of the season.
+He's put together an 8.44 ERA in 16 2/3 innings pitched, with 14 strikeouts.

-- The lefty last appeared on Saturday against the Tampa Bay Rays, when he tossed five innings, allowing four earned runs while giving up six hits.
+- The right-hander last pitched on Thursday, April 20 against the Chicago Cubs, when he went three innings, allowing two earned runs while giving up five hits.

+- The 26-year-old has an 8.44 ERA and 7.9 strikeouts per nine innings across four games this season, while allowing a batting average of .313 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.